jgranzow86/zsh_custom/README.md

 # zsh-config

 ## WARNING Use at your own risk!
-This will erase your current .zshrc config and possibly other settings.
+This will erase your current .zshrc config and possibly other ZSH related settings.
 Back it up if it's important to you.

 ---